robowork/aerial_robotics/README.md

 mavproxy==1.8.49 \
 monotonic

-# Verify you have mavproxy version 1.8.49 installed
+# [MAVProxy Version: Verify you have mavproxy version 1.8.49 installed]
 pip show mavproxy

-# If you have a different (higher) version, your pip cache might be the issue, so in this case
+# [MAVProxy Version: If you still have a different (higher) version, your pip cache might be the issue]
 pip cache purge
 pip install --force-reinstall mavproxy==1.8.49 pip show mavproxy